Guinea: Risk Assessment

 - Significant hydroelectric potential

-- Gradual improvement in the business climate thanks to reform efforts
+- Gradual improvement in the business climate

-- Reliance on prices of mining products and energy
+- Reliant on mining and energy prices

 - Inadequate infrastructure, especially in the electricity sector